DCotterill/halixia-hugo/content/ma/the-nhs-healthcheck-130.md

 A health check-up for adults 40 to 74 in England

-This check-up is for adults in England aged 40 to 74, every 5 years.
-It's designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
+This 5-year check-up is aimed at adults in England aged 40 to 74.
+It's designed to detect early signs of stroke, kidney disease, heart disease, type 2 diabetes and dementia.

 After the check your healthcare professional will discuss your results with you.
 You'll be given advice to help you lower your risk of a stroke, kidney disease, heart disease, diabetes or dementia, and maintain or improve your health.
-But you do not have to wait until then to make healthy changes.
+But don’t wait until then to make healthy changes!

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |